numtansu/bootcamp_projects/README.md

 My name is Numtan, Sirikwan Unpanwat\
 An entry-level data analyst\
 ----\
-All of the workshops/homeworks/projects are including in this Github\
+workshops/homeworks/projects are including in this Github\
 ----\
 The data camp consists 10 core skills
 - Spreadsheets